Blame It on the Bossa Nova: Soundtrack appearances

 The song has appeared from time to time in television programs, commercials, and films, often for comic effect.
 For example, in the TV show The West Wing, White House Assistant Counsel Ainsley Hayes (played by Emily Procter) is dancing joyfully to a recording of the song by Annette Funicello, wearing a bathrobe, and drinking a cocktail to celebrate a successful television appearance when she is shocked to see President Jed Bartlet (Martin Sheen) enter her office to meet her for the first time.
 Former San Francisco 49ers head coach George Seifert performs the song karaoke-style in a Visa commercial that aired during the 1990s.
 Jack McFarland from Will and Grace sings it too when he prepares his "garlic jazz" in season one.

 Movie soundtrack appearances for "Blame It on the Bossa Nova" include The Big Picture (1989), Mermaids (1990) and Doubt (2008).
 "Blame It on the Bossa Nova" is also featured in episode seven of the first season of the HBO program Big Love.
 It is playing on the car stereo when character Alby Grant solicits a male prostitute.

-David Alan Grier's character, Don 'No Soul' Simmons, covered the song in the end credits for Amazon Women on the Moon.
+David Alan Grier's character, Don 'No Soul' Simmons, covered the song in the end credits for the 1987 sketch comedy film Amazon Women on the Moon.

 In the 1993 film Needful Things (based on the Stephen King novel of the same name), the lead character says of the havoc he causes in the town of Castle Rock, "Hey, don't blame me.
 Blame it on the bossa nova."